Luke Holm earned bachelor's degrees in English and philosophy from NIU. He is a middle school teacher and a creative writer.

 Joseph Walther's Social Information Processing Theory

-As sociologists study the effects of CMC (computer mediated communication) and its relation to a new age of communication, will they find that it has an adverse change on the conversations and relationships being produced through CMC, or will it have a motivating effect on future interactions in a quickly changing world?
+Sociologists continue to study the effects of CMC (computer mediated communication) and its relation to a new age of communication.
+Will they find that it has an adverse change on the conversations and relationships being produced through CMC, or will it have a motivating effect on future interactions in a quickly changing world?

 Before it is suggested that verbal conversation is coming to an end, “remember that prior to electronic communication, people developed pen-pal relationships by discovering similarities and expressing affection through the written word alone” (Walther, Griffin 140).

-The social information processing theory, which was created by Joseph Walther, allows for relationships to grow as the parties first gain information about each other, and use the new information to create an interpersonal impression of who they are.
-The theory realizes that physical cues are lost when dealing with CMC, but in place of these missing attributes, comes a new mental formation of how to perceive the related information, “which exerts influence by directing attention to certain new aspects of the environment, thus increasing their saliency” (Fulk, Social Construction of Communication Technology).
+The social information processing theory, which was created by Joseph Walther, allows for relationships to grow as the parties first gain information about each other.
+This information is then used to create an interpersonal impression of who they are.
+The theory realizes that physical cues are lost when dealing with CMC, but in place of these missing attributes comes a new mental formation of how to perceive the related information, “which exerts influence by directing attention to certain new aspects of the environment, thus increasing their saliency” (Fulk, Social Construction of Communication Technology).
 The new aspects of the online environment spread out the time frame of which the social information is conveyed.
-The new aspects allow for selective self presentation through social identity-deindividuation (SIDE), and they precipitate the anticipation of once again coming into contact with the communicative partner.
+The new aspects also allow for selective self presentation through social identity-deindividuation (SIDE), and they precipitate the anticipation of once again coming into contact with the communicative partner.

 How Technology and the Internet Affects the Way Humans Interact and Communicate

-Since finding time for communication can be a hard thing to do for those of tight schedules, or conflicting schedules, CMC allows “the opportunity to interact relationally without having to attend to each other at the same time” (147).
+Since finding time for communication can be a hard thing to do for those with tight, demanding schedules, CMC allows “the opportunity to interact relationally without having to attend to each other at the same time” (147).
 This elapsed rate of time is what Walther refers to as “an asynchronous channel of communication, meaning the parties can use it non-simultaneously” (147).
 The “rate at which the social information accrues through different media” (148) may be a bit slower, but Walther insists that this will just boost the closeness of the relationship over time; many times creating a deeper relationship than if it was initiated socially.